-Situated a mere seven miles off the Massachusetts' coast, the island of Martha’s Vineyard might as well be a world away from the flurry of the mainland.
-When searching for things to do in Martha’s Vineyard, there are an abundance of options, spanning all seasons of the year.
+Situated a mere seven miles off the Massachusetts coast, the island of Martha’s Vineyard might as well be a world away from the mainland's flurry.
+When searching for things to do on Martha’s Vineyard, there is an abundance of options across all seasons.

 Read on for nine attractions in MA you won’t want to miss:

-The adventure of Martha’s Vineyard attraction begins when getting to the island itself.
+The adventure of Martha’s Vineyard begins when you get to the island itself.
 There are several seasonal options, but only one service provides a year-round ferry service: the Steamship Authority.
-This operates every day from Woods Hole located on Cape Cod.
-The trip to the island takes around 45 minutes and pets and bicycles are welcome.
+This operates every day from Woods Hole, located on Cape Cod.
+The trip to the island takes around 45 minutes, and pets and bicycles are welcome.

 The ferry even has restrooms, Wi-Fi, and refreshments.
 The Steamship Authority is also the only ferry service that transports trucks, motorcycles, and cars.
 Passengers can walk on to the ferry without reservations, but you do need to make an advanced reservation for a vehicle through the Steamship Authority.

-Previously called Gay Head, the Aquinnah Cliffs are one of Martha Vineyard’s most beloved and frequented tourist spots.
-The clay cliffs were formed by glaciers millions of years ago, and you can either view the cliffs from the upper trails and see the top of the cliffs, and also see the nearby Elizabeth Islands and Gay Head Light, or explore the lower paths of Moshup Beach.
+Formerly known as Gay Head, the Aquinnah Cliffs are among Martha's Vineyard’s most beloved and frequented tourist spots.
+The clay cliffs were formed by glaciers millions of years ago.
+You can either view the cliffs from the upper trails to see the tops and nearby Elizabeth Islands and Gay Head Light, or explore the lower paths at Moshup Beach.

 Be aware that the area is protected under the Wampanoag reservation.
 This means you can’t take any clay home as a souvenir and you should keep your eyes peeled for signs stating that certain areas are off limits as part of the ongoing erosion deterrence and environmental protection.
 Parking is available but limited during the summer.
 Consequently, most guests access the Aquinnah Cliffs by bus or bike.